bookwyrm/bookwyrm.github.com/_posts/2012-01-22-how-i-use-html5-boilerplate.md

 {% gist 1772836 HTML5B-3.html %}

-The way that the scripts are added in the final page is fairly standard so I'd like to talk about how I organize them behind the secenes.
+The way that the scripts are added in the final page is fairly standard so I'd like to talk about how I organize them behind the scenes.
 I never liked the libs/ vs mylibs/ organization structure; I was never sure what should go where.

 I resolved the issue by just using libs/ and plugins/